benmazzilli/automated-dart-scorer/README.md

 1. Load test images from `app/images/`
 2. Detect the dartboard in each image
 3. Identify all segments and scoring rings
-4. Create visualizations with segment labels
+4. Create visualisations with segment labels
 5. Test scoring at sample dart positions
 6. Save annotated images as `*_segments.jpg`